AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 ==== Live Configuration <s.m.s4.settings>

-Most of the configurable settings described in #nameref(<s.m.s4.configuration>, "Configuration") section can be changed live during the simulation.
+Most of the configurable settings described in #nameref(<s.m.configuration>, "Configuration") section can be changed live during the simulation.
 Pressing `L` in the simulation tool will expose a side-panel with all the settings, see #panel.settings in @f.m.simulation-tool; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualisations to draw.
 A screenshot of the side-panel is shown in @f.m.simulation-tool, which includes all these and more useful options.
 Some of the sections in the settings panel are off-screen in @f.m.simulation-tool, but they are accessible by scrolling down.
 The significant#note.wording[different word?] sections are described in the following sections.

 #jens[Live configuration editing allows for rapid testing]